impypots/Hangman-Game/README.md

  12/23/2020
  It works now!
 Learned how to display the correctly guessed letters of the secret word.
 Tried to make it look a bit more appealing.
 The function now removes the event listener once the player wins/loses so they can't continue to input letters after the game ends.
 I think tomorrow I'm going to change the game from "Hangman" to "Reverse Hangman".
 Just for fun.

+ 12/24/2020
+ Changed the game to "Reverse Hangman" today.
+The win condition works, I just have to add a lose condition and give the player a limited number of incorrect guesses so that its still possible for them to lose.
+I might also add rules for people unfamiliar with how hangman works.